chemerson/render-comparison-tool/README.md

 # Render Comparison Tool

-A tool for compariing UFG and Classic renders.
+A tool for comparing UFG and Classic renders.
 Limited to chrome or firefox latest versions.
 Sauce will use windows 10.

 The output in the Applitools dashboard will be one batch with two tests.
 The first test is the capture